bill-auger/bridgin-php/README.md

     ?/add another-bridge-name

+#### caveats

+local pidgin user is the only admin and may chat on individual channels as usual
+but messages will not propogate to other channels unless properly prefixed

 #### nifty tips for additional awesomeness

-for added coolness i suggest changing you IRC nick to 'SKYPE'
+for added coolness you could set your IRC nick to 'OTHER_CHANNEL' // e.g. 'SKPYE'

-    /nick SKYPE
+    /nick OTHER_CHANNEL

+an analogous trick may or may not be possible on all chat services
-and in skype set 'Real Name' in your profile to 'IRC'
+in skype you could set 'Real Name' in your profile to 'OTHER_CHANNEL' // e.g. 'IRC'

 #### admin commands